1801 Basic Patent Cooperation Treaty (PCT) Principles [R-07.2015]I.MAJOR CONCEPTS OF THE PCT

 The filing, search and publication procedures are provided for in Chapter I of the PCT.
 Additional procedures for a preliminary examination of PCT international applications are provided for in optional PCT Chapter II.

-Where a priority claim is made, the date of the earlier filed national application is used as the date for determining the timing of international processing, including the various transmittals, the payment of certain international and national fees, and publication of the application.
-Where no priority claim is made, the international filing date will be considered to be the “priority date” for timing purposes ( PCT Article 2(xi) ).
+Where a priority claim is made, the date of the earliest-filed application whose priority is claimed is used as the date for determining the timing of international processing, including the various transmittals, the payment of certain international and national fees, and publication of the application.
+Where no priority claim is made, the international filing date will be considered to be the “priority date” for timing purposes (PCT Article 2(xi)).

-The basic functions of the International Searching Authority (ISA) are to conduct a prior art search of inventions claimed in international applications; it does this by searching in at least the minimum documentation defined by the Treaty ( PCT Articles 15 and 16 and PCT Rule 34 ), and for international applications filed on or after January 1, 2004, to issue a written opinion (PCT Rule 43 bis ) which will normally be considered to be the first written opinion of the International Preliminary Examining Authority where international preliminary examination is demanded.
-See PCT Rule 66.1 bis .
+The basic functions of the International Searching Authority (ISA) are to conduct a prior art search of inventions claimed in international applications (it does this by searching in at least the minimum documentation defined by the Treaty (PCT Articles 15 and 16 and PCT Rule 34)) and to issue a written opinion (PCT Rule 43bis) which will normally be considered to be the first written opinion of the International Preliminary Examining Authority where international preliminary examination is demanded.
+See PCT Rule 66.1bis.

-For most applications filed with the United States Receiving Office, the applicant may choose (in the Request form) * the U.S. Patent and Trademark Office * > , < the European Patent Office > , or the Korean Intellectual Property Office < to act as the International Searching Authority.
-However, the European Patent Office may not be competent to act as an International Searching Authority for certain applications filed by nationals or residents of the United States.
-See MPEP § 1840.01 for a discussion of applications and subject matter that will not be searched by the European Patent Office.
-The International Searching Authority is also responsible for checking the content of the title and abstract ( PCT Rules 37.2 and 38.2 ).
+For most applications filed with the United States Receiving Office, the applicant may choose (in the Request form) the U.S. Patent and Trademark Office, the European Patent Office, the Korean Intellectual Property Office, the Australian Patent Office (IP Australia), the Federal Service for Intellectual Property (Rospatent) (Russian Federation), the Israel Patent Office (ILPO), or the Japan Patent Office (JPO) to act as the International Searching Authority.
+However, IP Australia, ILPO, and JPO may not be competent to act as an International Searching Authority for certain applications filed by nationals or residents of the United States.
+See MPEP §§ 1840.01 - 1840.06 for a discussion of competency of ISA/EP, ISA/KR, ISA/AU, ISA/RU, ISA/IL, and ISA/JP.
+The International Searching Authority is also responsible for checking the content of the title and abstract (PCT Rules 37.2 and 38.2).

-An international search report (ISR), and for international applications filed on or after January 1, 2004, a written opinion, will normally be issued by the International Searching Authority within 3 months from the receipt of the search copy (usually about 16 months after the priority date) ( PCT Rule 42 ).
-Copies of the international search report and prior art cited will be sent to the applicant by the ISA ( PCT Rules 43 and 44.1 ).
+An international search report (ISR) and written opinion will normally be issued by the International Searching Authority within 3 months from the receipt of the search copy (usually about 16 months after the priority date) (PCT Rule 42).
+Copies of the international search report and prior art cited will be made available to the applicant by the ISA (PCT Rules 43 and 44.1).
 The international search report will contain a listing of documents found to be relevant and will identify the claims in the application to which they are pertinent.
-In applications filed on or after January 1, 2004, the ISA will normally issue a written opinion as to whether each claim appears to satisfy the PCT Article 33 criteria of “novelty,” “inventive step,” and “industrially applicable.”
+The written opinion indicates whether each claim appears to satisfy the PCT Article 33 criteria of “novelty,” “inventive step,” and “industrial applicability.”
 The written opinion may also indicate defects in the form or content of the international application under the PCT articles and regulations, as well as any observations the ISA wishes to make on the clarity of the claims, the description, and the drawings, or on the question of whether the claims are fully supported by the description.

 The basic functions of the International Bureau (IB) are to maintain the master file of all international applications and to act as the publisher and central coordinating body under the Treaty.
 The World Intellectual Property Organization (WIPO) in Geneva, Switzerland performs the duties of the International Bureau.

-If the applicant has not filed a certified copy of the priority document in the receiving Office with the international application, or requested upon filing that the receiving Office prepare and transmit to the International Bureau a copy of the prior U.S. national application, the priority of which is claimed, the applicant must submit such a document directly to the International Bureau or the receiving Office not later than 16 months after the priority date ( PCT Rule 17 ).
-The request (Form PCT/RO/101) contains a box which can be checked requesting that the receiving Office prepare the certified copy.
+If the applicant has not filed a certified copy of the priority document in the receiving Office with the international application, requested upon filing that the receiving Office prepare and transmit to the International Bureau a copy of the prior U.S. national application, the priority of which is claimed, or requested the International Bureau to obtain a copy of the earlier application from a digital library, the applicant must submit such a document directly to the International Bureau or the receiving Office not later than 16 months after the priority date (PCT Rule 17).
+The request (Form PCT/RO/101) contains a box which can be checked requesting the receiving Office to prepare and transmit a copy of a prior application.
 This is only possible, of course, if the receiving Office is a part of the same national Office where the priority application was filed.
+The request (Form PCT/RO/101) also contains a box which can be checked requesting the International Bureau to obtain a copy of the earlier application from a digital library.
+This is only possible if the application is registered in a digital library, made available to the International Bureau within the prescribed time limit, as set forth in PCT Rule 17.1(b-bis), and the access code is furnished to the International Bureau.

 The designated Office is the national Office (for example, the USPTO) acting for the state or region designated under Chapter I. Similarly, the elected Office is the national Office acting for the state or region elected under Chapter II.